SSutherlandDeeBristol/youtube-dl-wrapper/README.md

     - Single click on `ffmpeg/bin` (`bin` for binaries, basically the actual executable files that will convert the video to audio.
 The Python interpreter will look for `ffmpeg/bin` in the `Path` to be able to carry out the conversion.)
     - Keep pressing `Okay` on each window until all windows are closed.

+## 3. Clone this repository or download as a zip and extract

 # Usage

 ### 1. Open the Anaconda Prompt (Anaconda Powershell Prompt on Windows)